ntofoe/embedded-lab/index.md

 # 📅 90-Day Roadmap Summary

-Below is the full breakdown of the 90-day plan covered in this lab.
+Below is the full breakdown of the 90-day plan.

 ---